 Board Kings - Cute but Sneaky

 The game's core is childishly simple.
-Players have a board (which resembles Monopoly a little) two dice and a pawn (called an Idol) and that's it.
+Players have a board (which resembles Monopoly a little) two dice and a pawn (called an Idol).
 By rolling, the pawn moves around the board, collecting coins every step on each tile with a building.
 With these coins, players upgrade their building tiles so they generate... exactly, more coins!
 So incremental.
 After having upgraded all buildings on a board, players move on to the next board.
 Each board has a different layout and theme.
-Currently the game contains 32 boards.
-Rolls are finite, limited and replenish by time.
+Currently the game contains over 40 boards.
+Rolls are finite, limited and replenish by time passing.

 Piggy bank: This tile generates a multitude of coins when landed on and can be broken by a visiting player to steal coins.